j-greig/cyclelovedesignco/about.md

 &nbsp;

 ## Design &amp; Build
-Design and build of your website or ecommerce store.
+Work with us to define, build and design your new website or ecommerce store.
+Together we’ll put together an actionable, easy-to-follow plan for launch and beyond.
-<a class="-button mid-gray b--dashed" href="">Coming soon</a>
+<a class="-button"  href="mailto:james@cyclelovedesign.co?Subject=Hello%20via%20your%20website">Find out more</a>
 &nbsp;

 ## Amplify